sparkweaver/MyFitnessApp/README.md

 ## Installation

-Currently, the **MyFitnessApp** is in development, and the installation process is currently the debugging and testing version.
-The app can be installed in a debugger environment on personal devices by developers familiar with mobile app development.
+The **MyFitnessApp** is at the moment in development, and the installation process is currently the debugging and testing version.
+Developers familiar with mobile app development can install the app on personal devices in a debugger environment.

 ## How to Use
 #### Starting a walking session:
 1. Open MyfitnessApp
-2. press the **Walking** button to go to the waling page.
+2. press the **Walking** button to the walking page.
-3. Tap **Start** to begin tracking your walk.
+3. Tap **Start** to begin tracking your session.

+*Note: There is a short warmup time before the application starts tracking steps correctly.*

 ### Adjust Settings:
-1. To customize the experience, navigate to the **Settings** page.
+1. To adjust the sensitivity and adaptativity, navigate to the **Settings** page.
-2. Here, you can adjust the window size and sensitivity of the measurement to suit your device.
+2. Adjust the respective slider's desired level and tap **Save** to apply the changes.
+3. To revert to the standard settings, tap **Reset**.

+*Note: Make sure to stop the current session before making adjustments.
+This prevents the current settings from overriding any changes you apply*

 ### Note
 * Ensure you **stop** your current session before making any changes in the Settings.
 If you start a new session without stopping the previous one, the app might not apply the new settings and instead revert to the old ones.